YuSugihara/RaIDeN/README.md

 - #### Reference genome (FASTA format)

     RaIDeN requires an assembled reference genome.
 This reference genome must contain a causal gene.
-If you are sure that the assembled reference genome contains the causal gene, RaIDeN allows contiguous (not chromosome-scale) referece genome.
+If it is sure that the assembled reference genome contains the causal gene, RaIDeN allows contiguous (not chromosome-scale) referece genome.

 - #### RNA-seq for genome annotation (paired FASTQ format)